JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-03-11-explain_clinical_doc_biomarker_en.md

 val biomarker_pipeline = PretrainedPipeline("explain_clinical_doc_biomarker", "en", "clinical/models")

-val result = biomarker_pipeline.annotate("""In the bone- marrow (BM) aspiration, blasts accounted for 88.1% of ANCs, which were positive for CD9 and CD10 on flow cytometry.
+val result = biomarker_pipeline.fullAnnotate("""In the bone- marrow (BM) aspiration, blasts accounted for 88.1% of ANCs, which were positive for CD9 and CD10 on flow cytometry.
 Measurements of serum tumor markers showed elevated level of Cyfra21-1: 4.77 ng/mL, NSE: 19.60 ng/mL, and SCCA: 2.58 ng/mL.
 Immunohistochemical staining showed positive staining for CK5/6, P40, and negative staining for TTF-1 and weakly positive staining for ALK.""")

 ```
 </div>